 Benjamin C. Howland Panel Invited Presenters + Panelists: Kofi Boone, Alexa Bush, Garnette Cadogan, Azzurra Cox, Frank Dukes, Walter Hood, Amber Wiley, Sara Zewde Moderated by: Elgin Cleckley, UVA School of Architecture

 This panel is presented in coordination with the Benjamin C. Howland Lecture, by Walter Hood, on April 19, at 5:30pm in Campbell Hall 153.
 It is hosted by SALAD and the Howland Panel Committee.

 Paper Monuments is a series of opportunities, events, and interventions designed to elevate the voices of the people of New Orleans, as a critical process to creating symbols of our city that represent our collective vision, and to honor the erased histories of the people, places, movements, and events that have made up the past 300 years as we look to the future.

 Paper Monuments is a megaphone for New Orleanians to use art and storytelling to answer the question:

 What is an appropriate monument to our city today?

-Paper Monuments was the brainchild of Sue Mobley and Bryan C. Lee Jr., founders of Colloqate Design.
-The Pythian Temple poster was a collaboration between Chris Daemmrich, artist, and Amber Wiley, storyteller.
+The Pythian Temple project was a collaboration between Chris Daemmrich, artist, and Amber Wiley, storyteller.
+Paper Monuments is the brainchild of Sue Mobley and Bryan C. Lee Jr., founders of Colloqate Design.

 Skidmore College Assistant Professor of American Studies Amber Wiley on “When and Where I Enter the British Museum” by Carrie Mae Weems.